rithythul/papers/koompi/koompi-os-ai-powered.md

 ## KOOMPI Desktop Environment

-The KOOMPI Desktop Environment uses the Rust-based ICED toolkit for performance and responsiveness.
+The KOOMPI Desktop Environment uses the Rust-based Smithy wayland interface with plugins made in ICED toolkit for performance and responsiveness.

 ### Key Components